-Locally, around 70 people - the equivalent of a double-decker bus load – are killed and injured every week on the county's roads.
+Locally, around 37 people are killed and injured every week on the county's roads.
 It remains true to say that the vast majority of accidents have a significant element of human error and many could be prevented.

 Our focus on providing innovative, appropriate and cost effective engineering, education and enforcement interventions must be maintained if we are to bring about further reductions in the numbers of people killed and injured on the county’s roads.